mkazhdan/ExteriorPoissonRecon/README.md

 <dt>[<b>--out</b> &lt;<i>grid header</i>&gt;]</dt>
 <dd>
-This string value specifies the header for the grid files describing the estimated density distribution and the reconstructed implicit function.<br>
+This optional string value specifies the header for the grid files describing the estimated density distribution and the reconstructed implicit function.<br>
-The density will be output to the file <code>&lt;grid header&gt;.density.grid</code> and the reconstructed implicit function will be output to the file <code>&lt;grid header&gt;.grid</code>.
+The density will be output to the file <code>&lt;grid header&gt;.density.grid</code> and the reconstructed implicit function will be output to the file <code>&lt;grid header&gt;.grid</code>.<br>
+If this argument is not provided, no output is generated.
 </dd>

 <dt>[<b>--depth</b> &lt;<i>reconstruction depth</i>&gt;]</dt>
 <dd>
-This integer value is the depth of the grid that will be used for reconstruction.
+This optional integer value is the depth of the grid that will be used for reconstruction.
 Running at depth <i>d</i> corresponds to solving on a grid whose resolution is than <i>2^D x 2^d x ... </i>.<br>
 The default value for this parameter is 5.
 </dd>

 <dt>[<b>--sWeight</b> &lt;<i>screening weight</i>&gt;]</dt>
 <dd>
-This floating point value is the screening weight used for reconstruction.<br>
+This optional floating point value is the screening weight used for reconstruction.<br>
 The default value for this parameter is 50.
 </dd>

 <dt>[<b>--dWeight</b> &lt;<i>Dirichlet weight</i>&gt;]</dt>
 <dd>
-This floating point value is the Dirichlet weight used for reconstruction.<br>
+This optional floating point value is the Dirichlet weight used for reconstruction.<br>
 The default value for this parameter is 0.003125.
 </dd>

 <dt>[<b>--scale</b> &lt;<i>scale factor</i>&gt;]</dt>
 <dd>
-This floating point value specifies the ratio between the diameter of the cube used for reconstruction and the diameter of the samples' bounding cube.<br>
+This optional floating point value specifies the ratio between the diameter of the cube used for reconstruction and the diameter of the samples' bounding cube.<br>
 The default value is 1.1.
 </dd>

 <dt>[<b>--verbose</b> &lt;<i>verbosity</i>&gt;</b>]
 <dd>
-This integer value specifies the level of verbosity of the executable's output to the command prompt.
+This optional integer value specifies the level of verbosity of the executable's output to the command prompt.
 <UL>
 <LI>0: No ooutput
 <LI>1: Global residual error